Kentico/xperience-by-kentico-training-lab/admin-localization-ai-translator/README.md

 ## License

-Part of the Kentico Xperience Training Lab repository.
+Part of the Xperience by Kentico Training Lab repository.